 Here were ancient trees, darkling trees, summer and winter trees, ancient oaks, looming pines, explosive cherries, laugh out loud at the wonder of it all trees.
-In one case a massive old volume was open on a page showing a 19th century photograph of Beech tree.
+In one case a massive old volume was open on a page showing a 19th century photograph of a large Beech.
 Especially fascinating was the tree’s position on the side of a sunken lane, which meant that its multiple tangled roots were exposed to the world, in a glorious, twisting, serpentine display.

 Photographers have been taking pictures of places for as long, if not longer than they’ve been capturing faces.